 Time will start and cattle number called when either team member rides through the gap into the cattle end of the arena.
 Object is to sort the cattle in order.
 If cattle move through the opening out of order or if sorted cattle are allowed to return through the opening then the team will be disqualified.
 The time limit will be 2 minutes.
 Up to 2 extras or unnumbered (trash) cattle can be used as part of the herd but should not be sorted.

-TEAM PENNING (Timed Event) Open/Amateur/Novice Amateur/Youth
+TEAM PENNING

+(Timed Event - 90 seconds/ 30 second warning) Open/Amateur/Novice/Youth/Prime (not offered to 3-5)